Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 Did you know that we can book all overnight accommodation for the Sardinia for you?
 Check out all our options here.

-Via Selvaggia Sardinia Map
+Map of Via Selvaggia Sardinia

-Have a look at the Via Selvaggia Sardinia map that was created with Komoot.
+Check out the Via Selvaggia Sardinia map that was created with Komoot.
 A Sardinia hiking classic is born!

-Are The Sardinia Hiking Trails Difficult?
+Are the Sardinia Hiking Trails Difficult?

 The difficulty of hiking trails in Sardinia depends on the route.
 Generally, Sardinia is a very accessible hiking destination suitable for novice hikers.
 The weather is often great, which adds to the comfort.
 Especially along the coast there are plenty of places to stay, so there is often no need for bringing camping equipment.
 But, for those who are up for a tough, technical challenge, Sardinia can deliver too.
 In fact it is home to what many consider the toughest trek in Europe, the Selvaggio Blu.
 This very adventurous coastal trek involves lots of graded scrambling, abseiling from cliffs and skinny, exposed trails.
 Most people do this trek guided.
 In short, Sardinia has hiking routes suitable for every ability and taste.

-Are The Sardinia Hiking Trails Difficult?
+Are the Sardinia Hiking Trails Difficult?

 At Bookatrekking.com, we not only book your accommodation and luggage transport, we also send you on your way with a comprehensive hiking guide with the most important information for your Sardinia, including interactive Komoot maps.
 Browse all our options here and turn your dreams into reality.